mafole-Coral/Tshepiso-Mafole/README.md

 ## Publications
-PhD Ecology (University of Cape Town)
+**PhD Ecology** (University of Cape Town)

 Full thesis: Investigating the impact of climate, soil, and fire on the potential dominance of warm-season C4 grass species across Winter-Rainfall Regions

 - **Exploring the role of environmental factors on contemporary C4 grass distributions across Mediterranean-type ecosystems** *(Manuscript in preparation)*
 - **The effect of additional summer rainfall on C4 grass recruitment and establishment in the Greater Cape Floristic Region** *(Manuscript in preparation)*

-MSc Botany (University of KwaZulu-Natal, Norwegian University of Life Sciences) Full thesis: Melanisation of lichens - the composition of melanin and the role of ultraviolet light (uv) in peltigeralean and non-peltigeralean lichens
+**MSc Botany** (University of KwaZulu-Natal, Norwegian University of Life Sciences)

+Full thesis: Melanisation of lichens - the composition of melanin and the role of ultraviolet light (UV) in peltigeralean and non-peltigeralean lichens
 [Link](https://doi.org/10.1016/j.jep.2017.03.044)

 Awards: The prestigious Southern Africa Association for the Advancement of Science (S2A3) prize for the best MSc thesis for 2018